Penjo989/Spy-Tool/README.md

 The data sent between a spy an HQ and a communicator is encrypted using a protocol simmilar to the wpa2-psk protocol.

 ### The Authentication Proccess
 When a spy or an HQ wants to conect to a communicator they send the communicator their name(which is entered by the user).
-After the communicator receives the name he generates their key from the password of the communicator using the pbkdf2 function with 100000 iterations and the name as salt, he then sends a random number 32-bit  integer to the hq/spy.
-On the other side the hq/spy receives the number and sends back the same number but encrypted using their key, the communicator checks if the encrypted number that he received is legit by decrypting it and if it is - they start to communicate using that key.
+After the communicator receives the name he generates their key from the password of the communicator using the pbkdf2 function with 100000 iterations and the name as salt, he then sends a random  32-bit  integer to the hq/spy.
+On the other side the hq/spy receives the number, generates the key using the password that the user enters and sends back the same number but encrypted using their key.
+The communicator then checks if the encrypted number that he received is legit by decrypting it and if it is - they start to communicate using that key.

 The function that the key is generated with: